Megan Mahoney

 Megan Marie Mahoney (born February 13, 1983) is an American former professional basketball player.
 During her 14-year career, Mahoney won the Italian championship three times, in 2009, 2010 and 2012, and the Icelandic championship in 2006.
 In 2015, she won the EuroCup with ESB Villeneuve-d'Ascq.
 Mahoney was drafted by the Connecticut Sun in 2005 and played in the WNBA from 2006 to 2007.

-High School & College
+Early life and college

 Mahoney attended Sturgis Brown High School in Sturgis, South Dakota.
 As a senior, she was named Gatorade and USA Today South Dakota Player of the Year, High School Girls Athlete of the Year by the South Dakota Sports Writers Association, and Miss Basketball South Dakota.
 Mahoney also excelled academically, earning membership in the National Honor Society.

 Mahoney attended Kansas State University and was a 2003 All Big-12 First Team selection.
 During her career, she set the all-time school record for assists (589), and she ranks second all-time in assist-to-turnover ratio (1.62).